pashmaklang/pashmak/doc/en/README.md

 # Pashmak Programming Language
-hi there. this is pashmak programming language. pashmak is an interpreter wrote in python. the pashmak scripts has cool and pashmaki syntax.
+Hi there. this is Pashmak programming language.
+Pashmak is an interpreter written in Python.
+Pashmak scripts have cool and pashmaki syntax.

 ### hello world!
 this is a simple hello world script in pashmak: